-- 545 Dynamical adjustment provides a quick and cheap (computationally) observationally-based storyline approach to assess and quantify the role of atmospheric circulation as a driver of extreme events.
+Dynamical adjustment provides a quick and cheap (computationally) observationally based storyline approach to assess and quantify the role of atmospheric circulation as a driver of extreme events.
 Dynamical adjustment can be performed in both factual and counterfactual (the world without human influence) worlds, assuming that the counterfactual can be simply defined by removing a non-parametric trend to the observed climate surface variable under scrutiny (here TX and TN).
-Note that, in principle, the contribution of forced atmospheric trends can also be estimated by dynamical adjustment (Deser et al., - 550 2016).
-Assuming that a forced atmospheric trend can be detected and robustly estimated, dynamical adjustment can be performed twice, by removing or not the SLP trend from the raw SLP data.
+Note that, in principle, the contribution of forced atmospheric trends can also be estimated by dynamical adjustment (Deser et al., 2016).
+Assuming that a forced atmospheric trend can be detected and robustly estimated, dynamical adjustment can be performed twice, by removing the SLP trend from the raw SLP data or not.
 Difference between the two results for the reconstructed surface variable gives an estimate of the contribution of the forced dynamic component.
 In the standard conditional approach used here, the hypothesis is that forced atmospheric circulation changes are undetectable and no detrending is performed on the SLP field.
-In this case, the above dual approach (performing the dynamical adjustment in - 555 both factual and counterfactual worlds for the surface variable, here TX or TN) allows to partition the extreme event temperature anomaly in four contributions: the (internal) dynamic component, the (internal) thermodynamic residual, the forced long-term trend thermodynamical changes and the contribution due to forced changes in other factors such as the mean horizontal advection of forced changes in temperature gradients or vertical advection. - 560 The above dynamical adjustment decomposition can then be used to present the approach results from two different perspectives: forced versus internal or dynamic versus thermodynamic.
+In this case, the above dual approach (performing the dynamical adjustment in both factual and counterfactual worlds for the surface variable, here TX or TN) allows us to partition the extreme event temperature anomaly in four contributions: the (internal) dynamic component, the (internal) thermodynamic residual, the forced long-term thermodynamical trend changes and the contribution due to forced changes in other factors such as the mean horizontal advection of forced changes in temperature gradients or vertical advection.

+The above dynamical adjustment decomposition can then be used to present the approach results from two different perspectives: forced versus internal or dynamic versus thermodynamic.
 Comparison with other model-based methods, for instance those using spectral nudging, can then be performed from one or the other perspective.
-For example, van Garderen et al. (2021) use the spectral nudging method (with the ECHAM6 atmospheric model and the NCEP reanalysis) to make attribution statements regarding the 2010 Russian heatwave (their table 2).
-They focus on the role of climate change on the - 565 heatwave amplitude in early August (domain-averaged anomaly ~10 °C according to their estimate, relative to a 1985-2015 climatology).
-Based on their model results, they estimate that the heatwave amplitude can be split in two contributions, ~8 °C due to internal variability and ~2 °C being anthropogenically-forced.
-Assuming that the early August period can be taken as the first two weeks of August, the dynamical adjustment approach using SLP from the NCEP reanalysis gives a region-averaged heatwave anomaly of 9.9 °C with 8 °C and 1.9 °C from the contributions of internal variability and anthropogenic - 570 forcing, respectively (here we use the same climatological period as van Garderen et al. (2021)).
-Interestingly, despite the fact that the two approaches rely on very different methodology and data, their results on the relative influence of internal variability and anthropogenic forcing on the region-averaged heatwave anomaly are remarkably similar.
+For example, van Garderen et al. (2021) use the spectral nudging method (with the ECHAM6 atmospheric model and the NCEP reanalysis) to make attribution statements regarding the 2010 Russian heat wave (their Table 2).
+They focus on the role of climate change on the heat wave amplitude in early August (domain-averaged anomaly $\sim 10^{\circ}$ C according to their estimate, relative to a 1985-2015 climatology).
+Based on their model results, they estimate that the heat wave amplitude can be split in two contributions, $\sim 8 \,^{\circ}$ C due to internal variability and $\sim 2 \,^{\circ}$ C being anthropogenically forced.
+Assuming that the early August period can be taken as the first 2 weeks of August, the dynamical adjustment approach using SLP from the NCEP reanalysis gives a region-averaged heat wave anomaly of 9.9 °C with 8 and 1.9 °C from the contributions of internal variability and anthropogenic forcing, respectively (here we use the same climatological period as van Garderen et al., 2021).
+Interestingly, despite the fact that the two approaches rely on very different methodology and data, their results on the relative influence of internal variability and anthropogenic forcing on the region-averaged heat wave anomaly are remarkably similar.

-The dynamical adjustment methodological framework proposed in this study provides a simple and practical approach to 575 investigate and quantify the role of atmospheric circulation in specific extreme events as well as long-term changes in extreme indicators.
-Combined with model-based approaches, dynamical adjustment results can improve the understanding and interpretation of observed extreme events with minimal effort in term of computing.
+The dynamical adjustment methodological framework proposed in this study provides a simple and practical approach to investigate and quantify the role of atmospheric circulation in specific extreme events as well as long-term changes in extreme indicators.
+Combined with model-based approaches, dynamical adjustment results can improve the understanding and interpretation of observed extreme events with minimal effort in terms of computing.
 Application to other climate parameters (for example precipitation extremes) and regions will be pursued in future work.

-Appendix A

-580 Method parameter sensitivity tests
+Appendix A: Method parameter sensitivity tests